Vidicon/ES6/adc/readme.md

 When pressing the EINT0 button we don't need to copy anything to userspace, where we can just use `printk` inside the ADC interrupt handler.
 We use another flag to indicate whether the ADC read is started from `device_read` or `gp_interrupt`.
 For `gp_interrupt` we chose to read all ADC channels and to `printk` to show the ADC values.

-# Proof of Concept and testing
+# Proof of Concept and testing delays
 -------------------------------------------------------------------------------

 For testing, we used the GPIO pins to view the timing differences with a logic analyzer.
 We opted for a logic analyzer so we could show four channels at once.